Just released: How to raise venture capital in 2023

 Rely on Risk Management for Effective Hiring

-Simply put, risk management is all about searching for potential risks and finding the best solutions to handle them before they occur.
+Simply put, risk management is all about searching for potential risks and finding the best ways to handle risk before they occur.
 For hiring teams, risk management can often be an afterthought.

 However, proper coverage in this area means everyone — from part-time employees to the C-suite level — is considered.
 Here’s a quick rundown on how EPL coverage can help to mitigate risk and enhance recruitment drives.